auroeur/kronos/README.md

 ###  Next-Activity Prediction for Non-stationary Processes with Unseen Data Variability

 This repository contains the code and simulation results presented in the experiments section of the paper.
-All the commands described bellow require that we are in the root directory of the project.
+All the commands described bellow must be run from the root directory of the project.

 Python >= 3.8 and PyTorch >= 1.10 (via conda) are required.